RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ### Vanishing Gradient Problem

-1. When the gradient or slope of learning curve approaches 0, we the gradient is vanishing, meaning there is no learning happening meaning we are not reaching towards our milestone
+1. When the gradient or slope of learning curve approaches 0, we say the gradient is vanishing, meaning there is no learning happening meaning we are not reaching towards our milestone
 2. This slows down training also can cause numerical errors
 3. Its greater problem in RNN and deep nn as these vanishing gradients propagate to deeper layers
 4. Opposite problem - exploding gradient